sciZer0/7/v/README.md

 0.1 VTT —> $200,000  at the 3rd milestone

-Just keep in mind that duriyea only the first 3 years — 2 years in the U DAO and 1 year in the U blockchain  — the total amount of VTTs received by each Contributor will be 750 VTT.
+Just keep in mind that during only the first 3 years — 2 years in the U DAO and 1 year in the U blockchain  — the total amount of VTT tokens received by each Contributor will be 750 VTT.
 It is 7,500 times more than that life-changing money of 0.1 VTT.

 750 VTT —> $1,500,000,000  at the 3rd milestone

-Plus, the 30% total amounts of VTT of vacant positions of Contributors are also  equally distributed among current Contributors that might result in an additional amount of up to ***925 VTT*** to each Contributor during just the 1st year of the launch of the blockchain, for example.
+Plus, the 30% total amounts of VTT of vacant positions of Contributors are also  equally distributed among current Contributors that might result at maximum in an additional amount of up to **925 VTT** to each Contributor during just the 1st year of the launch of the blockchain, for example.

+925 VTT —> $1,850,000,000  at the 3rd milestone

 And, the 3 fundamental insights are the following,